 Our Junior Botanist program is now available to schools on a limited basis.
-If you are a 3rd-5th grade teacher and would like for your class to use our Junior Botanist Adventure kit while at the U.S. Botanic Garden, please contact Lee Coykendall, Children's Education Specialist. **Junior Botanist is not currently available.
-It will return for use in January 2015.**
+If you are a 3rd-5th grade teacher and would like for your class to use our Junior Botanist Adventure kit while at the U.S. Botanic Garden, please contact Lee Coykendall, Children's Education Specialist.
+(Junior Bostist will restart in January 2016, after the holiday show closes.)

-Schools may reserve Junior Botanist on Fridays (except during our holiday show).
+Schools may reserve Junior Botanist on Fridays.
 There is a maximum class size of (36) with (6) backpacks issued.
 The Botany at Home adventure sheet can be used as a post lesson and upon successful completion of the adventure sheets, teachers may apply to our botanist to become an official U.S. Botanic Garden Junior Botanist class!

 There is no fee for participation in this program.

 Our How Plants Work: A Guide to Being Green is a plant-based curriculum that helps teachers and chaperones lead students through investigations to discover the intriguing life, structural design, adaptability and resourcefulness of plants.

 Each year, the Garden offers special workshops and teacher training opportunities to help engage students in plant-based learning.